 Fred helps families throughout the United States get answers, compensation and justice.
 Contact him with the form below to request a free, no obligation consultation.

 Because we handle cases where people have been severely burned, it is often a family member who first contacts our law firm.
 We meet with families where it is convenient for them, and we visit our clients in the hospital, not to force them to sign papers, but to get to know them.
 Our lawyers know what these cases are worth and are not intimidated by attorneys representing a landlord or insurance company.

-What Kind of Burn Compensation Can I Get?
+What Kind of Burn Injury Settlement Can Our Family Get?

 A severe burn injury can drastically change all aspects of one’s life at once, from physical abilities to eating habits to sexual activity to causing permanent disabilities or disfiguration, not to mention the burn itself and the incident that caused it.
 Throw into the mix a long hospital stay and long-lasting pain, and a burn can have drastic effects on one’s psychological and emotional well-being.

-If you or a loved one has been burned, contact our law firm about compensation for any of the following:
+If you or a loved one has been burned, contact a burn lawyer at our law firm about compensation for any of the following:

 If someone was at fault, you have a right to sue for compensation from that party.
 Who you can sue depends on the facts of your case and whether it was a building fire, explosion, or auto accident.

 “It’s crucial to do an independent investigation in any explosion case, so we work closely with experienced investigators to determine the actual cause of an explosion.
 In doing so, we have found liability for things such as failure to comply with safety regulations, product defects, and, in a recent case, for failure to protect against a phenomenon known as odor fade.”Fire investigation lawyer

 In a burn injury lawsuit “pain and suffering” would include any physical pain, disability, disfigurement, embarrassment, or emotional distress that the victim has experienced up to the time of your verdict or will experience in the future.